Drew VerHagen: Detroit Tigers

-VerHagen was drafted in the fourth round, 154th overall, by the Detroit Tigers in the 2012 MLB Draft.

-After signing with Detroit, VerHagen pitched in the Rookie-level Gulf Coast League for the Gulf Coast League Tigers and for the Lakeland Flying Tigers of the Class A-Advanced Florida State League.
+The Detroit Tigers chose VerHagen in the fourth round, with the 154th overall selection, of the 2012 MLB Draft.
+After signing with Detroit, VerHagen pitched in the Rookie-level Gulf Coast League for the Gulf Coast League Tigers and for the Lakeland Flying Tigers of the High–A Florida State League.
 He went 0–3 with a 3.48 ERA in 10 games, including six starts in 2012.
-In 2013, he split his time between Lakeland and the Erie SeaWolves of the Class AA Eastern League.
+In 2013, he split his time between Lakeland and the Erie SeaWolves of the Double–A Eastern League.
 VerHagen went 7–8 with a 2.90 ERA and a 1.147 WHIP in 24 appearances.

 In 2014, Tigers invited VerHagen to spring training.
-Prior to being called up in 2014, VerHagen was 6–7, with a 3.67 ERA and 63 strikeouts in 19 starts for the Triple-A Toledo Mud Hens.
+Prior to being called up in 2014, VerHagen was 6–7, with a 3.67 ERA and 63 strikeouts in 19 starts for the Triple–A Toledo Mud Hens.
 VerHagen made his major league debut for the Detroit Tigers on July 19, 2014, in a game against the Cleveland Indians.
-VerHagen allowed five hits and three earned runs in five innings, while walking three and striking out four.
+VerHagen allowed five hits and three earned runs in five innings while walking three and striking out four.
 He was optioned back to Triple-A Toledo the next day.

-In 2015, VerHagen was converted into a reliever, making 20 appearances out of the bullpen between AA Erie and AAA Toledo.
+In 2015, VerHagen was converted into a reliever, making 20 appearances out of the bullpen between Double–A Erie and Triple–A Toledo.
 He made one appearance with the Tigers on July 5, and was optioned back to Toledo.
-He returned to the Tigers for an August 19 appearance against the Chicago Cubs, and remained with the parent club the rest of the season.
+He returned to the Tigers for an August 19 appearance against the Chicago Cubs and remained with the parent club the rest of the season.
 VerHagen recorded his first career major league win, in a 9–2 decision over the Cleveland Indians in the second game of a doubleheader on September 13, 2015.
 He pitched two scoreless innings, allowing zero hits and two walks.
 For the 2015 season, he would pitch a total of 26 1/3 innings with the Tigers, surrendering only 18 hits while striking out 13 and posting a 2.05 ERA.